rocketlabdelta/info-central/_recovery/attachments.md

 Webbing that is professionally sewn is typically attached to itself with bar-tacks.
 Two bar-tacks are typically as strong as the material it is sewn into, but most manufacturers sew three to five bar-tacks to assure safety.

-{% media /images/attachments_fig3.jpg| Nylon webbing loop sewn with two bar-tacks %}
+{% picture path: '/images/attachments_fig3.jpg', caption: 'Nylon webbing loop sewn with two bar-tacks' %}

 Unfortunately, a special machine is needed to sew the bar-tacks.
 To avoid the added cost of a bar-tack sewing machine, many rocket enthusiasts sew an ‘X’ in a box to join the webbing.
 However, this method should be evaluated/tested before use.

-{% media /images/attachments_fig4.jpg| Nylon webbing loop sewn with a box 'X' join %}
+{% picture path: '/images/attachments_fig4.jpg', caption: 'Nylon webbing loop sewn with a box "X" join' %}

 ## Conclusion